bertomartin/nickjj.github.io/_posts/2016-02-23-create-an-awesome-linux-development-environment-in-windows-with-vmware.md

 ---
 layout: post
 title: 'Create an Awesome Linux Development Environment in Windows with vmware'
-tags: [linux, vmware, screencast, tutorial]
+tags: [linux, dev-environment, vmware, screencast, tutorial]
 excerpt:
   Set up a seamless Linux development environment in Windows using the free version of vmware.